bsc-s2/pykit/zkutil/README.md

     If `config.zk_lock_dir` is `None` it uses a predefined const: `lock/`.

+-   `persistent`:
+    specifies if the lock will be cleared when connection to zk lost.
+    A persistent lock is implemented with a normal zk-node.
+    A non-persistent lock is implemented with a `ephemeral` zk-node.

+    By default it is `False`.

+    > A persistent lock is used in cases when you need to accurately track
+    > locking state, such as when detecting which resource has been locked by a
+    > dead transaction.
+    > Unless **You Know What You Are Doing**,
+    > do **NOT** use a persistent lock, because there must be a cleanup program
+    > for making thing right.

 -   `timeout`:
-    specifies how long in second to wait before acquiring a lock.
+    is a `float` that specifies how long in second to wait acquiring a lock.

     By default it is 10(second).